Whiplash and Serious Head and Neck Injuries Sustained from a Car, Motorcycle or Trucking Accident

 Treatment for a neck injury depends on the type and severity of the injury.
 Common treatments may include medications, rest, physical therapy, exercises, steroid injections and surgery.

-If you have suffered a neck injury because of the negligence of another party, contact an experienced injury lawyer to learn how you can recover compensation for your medical bills, bodily injuries, lost wages, pain and suffering and property damage.
-Call 317-639-9501 and ask for Charlie for an evaluation of your case.
+If you have suffered a neck injury because of the negligence of another party, contact an experienced injury lawyer to learn how you can recover compensation for your medical bills, medical devices, partial permanent impairment, lost wages, pain and suffering.
+Call 317-639-9501 and ask for Charlie for a free, no obligation, evaluation of your case.

 By Charlie Ward